ahmedzaryab555-cloud/ChargePoint360/README.md

 Search: Type a station name or area in the search bar and press Enter or click Search.

-Locate Me: Click the Locate button to find your current position.
+Locate Me: Click the Locate button to find your current position on the map.

+Demo

+You can see the live demo of the project here:https://chargepoint360.infinityfreeapp.com/?i=1

 Contribution